Musical Theatre Conservatory

 Requirement: Student must come to the first class with a 32 bar audition cut printed, prepared, and memorized.
 Also, if possible, bring your current rep book with prepared songs you’ve used previously, a current headshot, and your resume.

-Fee: Included in the “one inclusive” Trollwood fee for high school students (completed grade 10–2025 graduated senior).
+Fee: Included in the “one inclusive” Trollwood fee for high school students.
 Refer to Program Fees for full fee structure details.

-Registration Deadline: May 23, 2025.
-NOTE: Registration remains open after this deadline, however a $50 late fee will be assessed.
+Registration Deadline: May 23, 2026.
+NOTE: Registration remains open after this deadline if space allows.

 NOTE: Availability of scheduled guest artists may be subject to change due to artists’ unforeseen professional performance opportunities.